saurabhsinha09/SauDataScience/CodeBook.md

 11. Full data binding with activity and subject id.
 12. Assigning the name of the last two columns of the data
 13. Subsetting the full Data to obtain only the measurements on the mean and standard deviation for each measurement:
-    1. Fetching the column names
+    a.
+Fetching the column names
-    2. Fetching the position of column
+    b.
+Fetching the position of column
 14. Subsetting the data only with column name contains mean or std.
 15. Obtaining the average of each variable for each subject and each activity.
 16. Exporting data into a .txt or .csv file.